chrisdaaz/static-web-scholcomm/content/tutorials/github.md

 The `minibookdown` repository contains the code we will need to begin creating your own open textbook.
 You should now have a repository under your account at a web address that looks like this: `https://github.com/YOUR_USERNAME/minibookdown`

+## Configure Textbook

+The textbook template comes with a workflow file that generates the output files for the book (i.e. the HTML, PDF, and EPUB versions).
+We'll need to enable the workflow file in GitHub:

+- Click on the `Actions` tab
+- Click on the `I understand my workflows, go ahead and enable them` button

 ## Customize Your Open Textbook

 The `minibookdown` repository we forked to your GitHub account contains the bare minimum of a [Bookdown](https://bookdown.org) project.
 Bookdown is a popular open source tool for writing and publishing technical and scientific books from [R Markdown](https://rmarkdown.rstudio.com/) files.
 We don't need to know anything about the R programming language or statical computing to use Bookdown for formating and publishing open textbooks.
 Bookdown will generate PDF, HTML, EPUB, and Word document versions of our open textbook for us.